Beto O’Rourke Compares Trump Administration To Nazi Germany

 Democratic presidential candidate Beto O’Rourke on Thursday compared some of the rhetoric coming from the Trump administration to that of Nazi Germany, CNN is reporting.

-The El Paso businessman was in Iowa Thursday night, when a reporter asked him how he would respond to attacks from Republicans.
+The El Paso businessman was in Iowa Thursday night when a reporter asked him how he would respond to attacks from Republicans.
 O’Rourke responded by pointing to a list of things the Trump administration has attempted to enact since Trump’s inauguration, including the so-called Muslim ban, separating immigrant children from their parents and housing them in separate detention facilities, calling Mexican immigrants an “infestation,” and indirectly referring to white supremacist groups in Charlottesville as “very fine people.”

-He went on to say that he would expect to hear that sort of thing from Nazi Germany, not the President of the United States.
+He went on to say that he would expect to hear that sort of thing from Nazi Germany, not the president of the United States.

 “Now, I might expect someone to describe another human being as an infestation in the Third Reich.
 I would not expect that in the United States of America.”